 Prerequisites: Honors Algebra II or honors grades in previous courses and teacher recommendation.
-This course is designed to provide students with a strong foundation of precalculus concepts, techniques, skills, and applications necessary to succeed in upper-level mathematics courses, both at the high school and college levels.
+This course is designed to provide students with a strong foundation of precalculus concepts, techniques, skills, and applications necessary to succeed in either Calculus or A.P.
+Calculus.
 Students will develop quantitative reasoning and problem-solving skills by being active learners and expanding their ability to analyze and interpret given information.
 Students will develop the ability to understand and communicate mathematical ideas effectively and develop an appreciation of the wide range of mathematical applications and opportunities in the world around us.